craigbooker/craigbooker.com/src/pages/blog/when-surrender-means-going.md

   - What Does It Mean To Surrender
 ---

 As I have started exploring more about what it means to surrender, I have discovered that surrendering to God has many layers.
 When I began my journey in following Jesus, surrender was mainly about recognizing the human condition.
-So I realized my need for Jesus, understood how I fall short without Him, and responded accordingly by committing my life to living for Jesus.
+So I realized my need for Jesus, I understood how I fall short without Him, and I responded accordingly by committing my life to living for Jesus.
 This was and still is the most important step in embracing surrender as a believer.
 But as every believer grows closer to God, they will soon discover there are other layers of surrender.
 As a believer navigates along this path of surrender, God will inevitably call you to believe in His Plan, belief in His goodness, and yield all control to Him and Him alone.

 ## Why Go?